karlosss/lidl-docs/a_complex_example.rst

     [8, (LOWER_ASCII + DIGITS) - {"0", "1", "l", "o"}]

-Since all operators in *LI-DL* are left-associative, the parentheses here are redundant.
+Since all operators in *LI-DL* are left-associative and :code:`+` and :code:`-` have the same priority, the parentheses here are redundant.

 You should be able to write the code to create the passwords file on your own.
 Until you realize a problem.
 The number of lines of this file must be the same as the count of lines of the :code:`passwd` file.